top of page

 The Real Problem: No Shared Rulebook

 This controversy exposed a deeper issue: the industry has no consistent standards for AI disclosure.
+Right now:

 • Some awards require full disclosure.